Zhang Yu (footballer, born 1994)

-Zhang Yu (张瑀 (Zhāng Yǔ); born 7 May 1994) is a Chinese footballer who currently plays for China League One club Qingdao Youth Island F.C.
+Zhang Yu (张瑀 (Zhāng Yǔ); born 7 May 1994) is a Chinese professional footballer who plays as a defender for Chinese Super League club Qingdao West Coast.

 Club career

 Zhang Yu started his professional football career in 2012 when he registered for Beijing Youth, which was the U18 team of Chinese Super League side Beijing Guoan, for 2012 China League Two.
 He was promoted to Beijing Guoan's first team squad in 2013.
 Playing for the reserved team mostly between 2013 and 2017, he eventually made his debut for the club on 11 March 2018, playing the whole match in a 2–1 away win over Jiangsu Suning.
 Beijing Guoan manager Roger Schmidt gave high praise of his debut.

 After a spell on trial ahead of the 2020 season, Zhang Yu joined Changchun Yatai on loan for the season, presenting him with a chance to earn regular first-team football thanks to the departure of Yu Rui to Chinese Super League club Shanghai SIPG.